StopFake

-StopFake website is a project of Ukrainian media NGO Media Reforms Center.
+The StopFake website is a project of Ukrainian media NGO Media Reforms Center.
 It was founded in March 2014 by Ukrainian professors and students with the stated purpose of refuting Russian propaganda and fake news.
 It began as a Russian- and English-language fact-checking organization, and has grown to include a TV show broadcast on 30 local channels, a weekly radio show, and a strong social media following.

-Stopfake was founded as a volunteer effort, but by 2017 included paid employees on its team.
+StopFake was founded as a volunteer effort, but by 2017 included paid employees on its team.
 It is largely funded by grants.
 It has received praise from other media outlets.
-In 2014 it received a BOBs award from Deutsche Welle and a Free Media Pioneer award from the International Press Institute.
+In 2014 it received a BOBs award from Deutsche Welle and a Free Media Pioneer Award from the International Press Institute.

 History

 The organization grew out of an online discussion between faculty and alumni of National University of Kyiv-Mohyla Academy.
 Margot Gontar (at that point a recent master's graduate of the Mohyla journalism program), Oleg Shankovskyi, Ruslan Deynychenko, and Yevhen Fedchenko (a professor of journalism at Mohyla Academy) co-founded the organization in 2014.
 The website StopFake.org went live on 2 March 2014.
 It was founded shortly after the invasion and annexation of Crimea by Russia.

 In its first four months of operation, its website averaged one and a half million visitors per month.

 In November 2016, the organization became a partner in the First Draft News network.